DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 - The first function shall return the start time unit for any given date (e.g. month_start for 14 Feb -> 1st Feb).
 - The second function increments the date by any given number of duration units (e.g. 'date minus 2 days')

+### Example 1

 Let's create a "fiscal_year" unit and assume that a fiscal year will end on the 31st of January.
 This is how the new unit can be specified:

 ~~~js
 var firstMonth = 1,